Nevin100/NodeScrapeNShred/README.md

 Use it to:
 - 🔍 Practice DOM traversal like a web ninja
 - 🚀 Get fundamental hands-on with Cheerio selectors
-- 🧠 Understand HTTP requests in Node
+- 🧠 Understand HTTP requests in Nodejs and use of axios
-- 💡 Build muscle memory for scraping before you hit the real stuff (like Puppeteer, Playwright, or Selenium Hell™)

 ---